FrostyNick/FrostyNick/README.md

 - ⚡ Fun fact: I like to snowboard and ice skate.
 - 📫 Reach me by creating an issue.
 - 📋 There's a lot of code I should upload.
 Maybe one day...
-- 🔭 I've created css userstyles in the past such as a [YouTube anti-distraction](https://userstyles.world/style/1651/youtube-anti-distraction) style before I knew that [Unhook](https://unhook.app/ "Unhook - Remove YouTube Recommended Videos and More") exists.
-Other styles [here](https://userstyles.org/users/639166).
-Note this requires something to inject user styles / CSS such as the [Stylus](https://github.com/openstyles/stylus#releases) extension.
+- 🔭 I've created CSS userstyles in the past such as a [YouTube anti-distraction](https://userstyles.world/style/1651/youtube-anti-distraction) style before I knew that [Unhook](https://unhook.app/ "Unhook - Remove YouTube Recommended Videos and More") existed.
+Other styles are on [my userstyles.org profile](https://userstyles.org/users/639166).
+Note this requires something to inject (CSS) user styles such as the [Stylus](https://github.com/openstyles/stylus#releases) extension.

 ---